Top Story

 Q: What is the 1958 New York finders law?

-A: It is a state law that allows someone who finds lost property to claim legal ownership if they make reasonable efforts to locate the original owner and no one comes forward.
+A: An old state statute that lets someone claim ownership of lost property if they try to find the original owner and nobody comes forward.

-A: The plaintiff claims that wallets belonging to Bitcoin's creator, which have never been moved, are abandoned property.
-Satoshi's estimated 1 million BTC are among the most significant dormant holdings.
+A: The plaintiff argues those coins are abandoned because they've never moved.
+Satoshi's 1 million BTC are among the most famous dormant holdings.

 Sources & External Links